Elizabeth Bowen

+In 1958, she was nominated for the Nobel Prize in Literature by Russian-American linguist Roman Jakobson.

 Life

 Elizabeth Dorothea Cole Bowen was born on 7 June 1899 at 15 Herbert Place in Dublin, daughter of barrister Henry Charles Cole Bowen (1862–1930), who succeeded his father as head of their Irish gentry family traced back to the late 1500s, of Welsh origin, and Florence Isabella Pomeroy (died 1912), daughter of Henry FitzGeorge Pomeroy Colley, of Mount Temple, Clontarf, Dublin, grandson of the 4th Viscount Harberton.
 Florence Bowen's mother was granddaughter of the 4th Viscount Powerscourt.
 Elizabeth Bowen was baptised in the nearby St Stephen's Church on Upper Mount Street.
 Her parents later brought her to her father's family home, Bowen's Court at Farahy, near Kildorrery, County Cork, where she spent her summers.
+Among her enduring childhood friends were the artists Mainie Jellett and Sylvia Cooke-Collis.

 When her father became mentally ill in 1907, she and her mother moved to England, eventually settling in Hythe.
-After her mother died in September 1912 Bowen was brought up by her aunts; her father remarried in 1918.
+After her mother died in September 1912, Bowen was brought up by her aunts; her father remarried in 1918.
 She was educated at Downe House School under the headship of Olive Willis.
 After some time at art school in London she decided that her talent lay in writing.
-She mixed with the Bloomsbury Group, becoming good friends with Rose Macaulay who helped her seek out a publisher for her first book, a collection of short stories entitled Encounters (1923).
+She mixed with the Bloomsbury Group, becoming good friends with Rose Macaulay, who helped her seek a publisher for her first book, a collection of short stories titled Encounters (1923).